STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/_index.md

     2. If that fails again, re-run the sequence of *startexp* and *runlab* one more time.
     3. If it fails again, please contact your instructor or TA to ask for help.

-8. To access your nodes from the terminal window type:
+9. To access your nodes from the terminal window type:
     ```bash
     $ ssh nodename
     ```
     For example, if your topology has nodes `a` and `b` type `ssh a` or `ssh b`.
-If you need to access multiple nodes at the same time, open another *browser window* and repeat steps 1, 2, 3, 4, 6 and then step 8.
+If you need to access multiple nodes at the same time, open another tab in Terminal app and repeat step 9.

 ## Finishing Assignments